 - The strong influence of technological modernism: Technology + Standards + Systems + Efficiency = Progress; and, pervasively,

 I have found ASIS to be consistently the most comfortable and the most interesting of the societies in which I have participated.
 Given the prevailing rhetoric about the emerging "Information Society" and the origins and long-term interests of ASIS, one might expect the Society to be larger than it is and expanding.
 Why is it not?

 Professional societies are said to be in general in decline and several explanations are plausible.
 Increasing instability and pressure in the work-place makes for short term concerns.
 Longer hours of work and the rise in two-career households leave less time and energy for voluntary associations.
 Pressures to acquire ever-changing technical skills increase the attractiveness of ad hoc professional development.
 "Boutique" societies for specialized occupations can appear to have advantages over those, like ASIS, with a broad and integrative approach.
 All human service organizations face chronic cost inflation to the extent that they are labor-intensive.

-The Board of Directors of ASIS has been discussing this issues and what are or might be "hot topics" for ASIS.
+The Board of Directors of ASIS has been discussing these issues and what are or might be "hot topics" for ASIS.
 Examples discussed included the following:

 - Geographical Information Systems, a genre with many application areas;

 - Digital Libraries, an ambiguous phrase used for the modernizing of library services, but also, more vaguely, for complex databases;